 Upgrade Triggers (Signs You’ve Outgrown Your Plan)

-• Go → Plus: You need higher Deep Research and Sora quotas, advanced voice mode, DALL·E, or an ad-free experience.
+- Go → Plus: You need GPT-5.4 Thinking, higher Deep Research and Sora quotas, advanced voice mode, DALL·E, native computer use, or an ad-free experience.

-• Plus → Pro: You regularly exhaust Plus rate limits, rely on multi-step reasoning chains, or need substantially more Deep Research queries.
+- Plus → Pro: You regularly exhaust Plus rate limits, rely on multi-step reasoning chains, need GPT-5.4 Pro’s enhanced accuracy, or need substantially more Deep Research queries.

-• Business → Enterprise: Your organization requires SCIM provisioning, SOC 2 compliance, custom data retention, or SLAs.
+- Business → Enterprise: Your organization requires SCIM provisioning, SOC 2 compliance, custom data retention, SLAs, or GPT-5.4 Pro access for all users.

-Downgrade trigger: If you’ve been on Plus for 3+ months and rarely use Deep Research, Sora, or DALL·E, Go at $8/month might genuinely be enough — especially if you’re comfortable with ads.
+Downgrade trigger: If you’ve been on Plus for 3+ months and rarely use Deep Research, Sora, DALL·E, or GPT-5.4 Thinking, Go at $8/month might genuinely be enough — especially if you’re comfortable with ads.

 ChatGPT Pricing vs Competitors (2026)